tom171296/BlogNet/_posts/2023/2023-10-26-Continuous-validation.md

 ---
 title: Mission-Critical Magic - Ensuring Availability and Resilience in Cloud-Native Adventures
 header:
-    teaser: Embark on an Exciting Journey to Master Mission-Critical Success in the Cloud: Discover the Secrets of Availability and Resilience!
+    teaser: Embark on an Exciting Journey to Master Mission-Critical Success in the Cloud.
+Discover the Secrets of Availability and Resilience!
-excerpt: Embark on an Exciting Journey to Master Mission-Critical Success in the Cloud: Discover the Secrets of Availability and Resilience!
+excerpt: Embark on an Exciting Journey to Master Mission-Critical Success in the Cloud.
+Discover the Secrets of Availability and Resilience!
 published: true
 tags: [Non-functionals, CI/CD, Testing, Cloud, Azure]
 ---